Exam4 for Spring 2015 final exams is now available to download and install.

 This public service opportunity is ideal for students and local community volunteers interested in immigration law.
 Professor Trucios-Haynes leads a team of volunteers on monthly visits to the Boone County Jail where immigration detainees are held in the custody of the Immigration and Customs Enforcement (ICE) bureau of the Department of Homeland Security.
 Trained students, with the supervision of Prof. Trucios-Haynes, conducts "Know Your Rights" presentations to approximately 200+ detainees during each visit, and conducts individual in-take interviews of each detainee.

-On Thursday, March 27, from 6:00 p.m. to 7:00 p.m. in Room LL80, Prof. Trucios-Haynes will hold a training here at the law school to train students to go on monthly visits to the Boone County Jail to conduct "Know Your Rights" presentations to detainees.
-The next jail visit will be on Friday, March 28.
+On Thursday, April 30, from 6:00 p.m. to 7:00 p.m. in Room 171, Prof. Trucios-Haynes will hold a training here at the law school to train students to go on monthly visits to the Boone County Jail to conduct "Know Your Rights" presentations to detainees.
+The next jail visit will be on Friday, May 1.

-Students interested in attending the training on March 27 and/or going on the jail visit on March 28, should email Prof. Trucios-Haynes directly by Monday, March 17.
+Students interested in attending the training on April 30 and/or going on the jail visit on May 1, should email Prof. Trucios-Haynes directly by no later than Monday, April 20.
 Her email is firstname.lastname@example.org.
 When notifying Prof. Trucios-Haynes, please let her know if you speak a second language, although it is not necessary.

 Students whose schedules do not allow them to visit the jail on Fridays can still take the training.
 All students are welcome.
 Once you have been trained you can attend a Friday visit when you are available.

 A more detailed description of this project is attached, along with some compelling stories giving examples of some cases that have gone through the Boone County Jail.
 More stories can also be found at: http://www.immigrantjustice.org/tags/these-lives-matter.